stratospherique/Dashboard/README.md

 ![alt text](web.jpg)
 ![alt text](mobile.jpg)

-- **Dashboard** is a web app that mimics the behaviour and the look & feel of an account dashboard along with validation-enabled forms.
+- **Dashboard** is a web app that mimics the behaviour and the look & feel of a dashboard along with validation-enabled forms.

 ### Technologies Used